helpscout/seed/README.md

 Seed's grid system was inspired by [Bootstrap V4](https://github.com/twbs/bootstrap/tree/v4-dev).
 However, it has been enhanced and modified quite heavily to fit Seed's needs and code organizational structure.

+## Examples

+Coming soon!
+We have a bit of documentation / examples in our [grid system styleguide](http://style.helpscout.com/framework/objects/grid/).

 ## Dependencies

 * [Bourbon](https://github.com/thoughtbot/bourbon)